From case brief to cross-examined report

 Not legal advice.
 Research support only.
 Requires bounded material and expert review.

-Start with one bounded report review
+Start with one bounded report review.

-[ legal audit ]
+[ submit report ]